 Rental yields allow the owner to balance the price of the home with the annual income it creates.

 Properties in London are known to attract six times the monthly rent of those in the north, which initially draws investors from far and wide.
 However, upon further investigation, when factoring in the increased price of the home and the other costs associated with being in the capital, the profit can often be very weak.
+Check our rental yield map to find out the best-performing locations in the UK.

 How to Calculate Rental Yield?